||140.91 g.mol -1

 - The carbon electrodes used in the arc lightning lamps make use of the oxides of Praseodymium.

-- It is also used as catalysts and in polishing of glass.
+- It is also used as a catalyst in the polishing of glass.

-- It is utilized in the permanent magnets present in the wind turbines and motors.
+- It is utilized in the permanent magnets present in wind turbines and motors.

 - It is also used in the manufacture of welders and glass bowlers.

 - The element tends to form a black coating in the presence of air.
-Like other metals, Praseodymium does not get oxidized or does not possess the corrosion resistant feature.
+Like other metals, Praseodymium does not get oxidized or does not possess a corrosion-resistant feature.

 - In the reaction with water, the metal forms praseodymium hydroxide giving out hydrogen gas.
 The metal usually exists in its trivalent state, Pr3+, in the compound form.
-The salts of this substance appear as pale green color.
+The salts of this substance appear a pale green colour.